GAMRnerd/amfoss-tasks/introspection/README.md

 ## 3Q) How would you contribute back to the club

-ANS) i would share my intellegence with the other club members and will help them solve   their        problems and i would bring a positive vibe to other club members.
+ANS) i would share my intellegence with the other club members and will help them solve   their   problems and i would bring a positive vibe to other club members

 ## 4Q) Do you have any feedback for the selection process

-ANS) Honestly the best one ive seen because the selectors would know which people are lacking
+ANS) Honestly the best one ive seen because the selectors would know which people are lacking and it would help me to get skills required